dreamportdev/Osdev-Notes/06_IPC/03_Message_Passing.md

 ## Additional Notes

 - We've described a double-copy implementation here, but you might want to try a single-copy implemenation.
 Single-copy implementations *can* be faster, but they require extra logic.
 For example the kernel will need to access the recipient's address space from the sender's address space, how do you manage this?
 If you have all of physical memory mapped somewhere (like an identity map) you could use this, otherwise you will need some way to access this memory.
-- A processing waiting on an endpoint (to either send or receive a message) could be waiting quite a while in some circumstances.
+- A process waiting on an endpoint (to either send or receive a message) could be waiting quite a while in some circumstances.
 This is time the cpu could be doing work instead of blocking and spinning on a lock.
 A simple optimization would be to put the thread to sleep, and have it be woken up whenever the endpoint is updated: a new message is sent, or the current message is read.
 - In this example we've allowed for messages of any size to be sent to an endpoint, but you may want to set a maximum message size for each endpoint when creating it.
 This makes it easier to receive messages as you know the maximum possible size the message can be, and can allocate a buffer without checking the size of the message.
-This might seem silly, but when receiving a message from userspace the program has to make a system call each time it want's the kernel to do something.
+This might seem silly, but when receiving a message from userspace the program has to make a system call each time it wants the kernel to do something.
 Having a maximum size allows for one-less system call.
 Enforcing a maximum size for messages also has security benefits.